1Password/ppa/identifiers/README.md

 The internal question that the following was an answer to was (roughly)

-> How should we anonymize selected fields from production B5 database tables when importing into oue datalake
+> How should we anonymize selected fields from production B5 database tables when importing into our datalake

 ## Background and terminology